Last updated on May 9th, 2019

 As stated above, if you and your spouse disagree about one or more issues in your divorce, the divorce automatically becomes contested.
 This means that you’ll have to appear in front of a judge who will then resolve the issue.

-In most instances, there are ten steps that occur during the Virginia contested divorce process.
+In most instances, there are nine steps that occur during the Virginia contested divorce process.

 Step 1 – File a complaint